dlion/domenicoluciani/_posts/2022-01-11-inner-space.md

 It's free, you just need to subscribe, and once in a while, you will receive my issues.
 I don't have a specific plan for them, I don't want to put to myself any kind of constraint and I don't want to set any kind of expectation.

-You can find the newsletter here: [Inner Space 🚀](https://innerspace.domenicoluciani.com)
+You can find the newsletter here: [InnerSpace 🚀](https://innerspace.domenicoluciani.com)

 I don't know how it goes, but I'm looking forward to seeing it!